-The Medaille College Office of the Registrar manages academic records for students, faculty and alumni.
+The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 Office of the Registrar